SaphMB/osx-workspace/Readme.md

 Together, these will install install rvm and the latest stable version of Ruby, as well as all regularly-used Ruby and Go packages.

+Alternatively, run `setup_all.sh` to run all setup scripts.

 ### Configs

 #### zsh